NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 ORBNUM files are not stored in the **kernels** directory, therefore NPB requires you to specify where the ORBNUM files are located.
-For some missions these files are under the ``kernels/spk`` directory, for others they are under ``misc/orbnum``, and for still others they are generated for the occasion and could be anywhere.
+For some missions these files are under the ``kernels/spk`` directory, for others they are under ``misc/orbnum``, and for others they are generated for the occasion and could be anywhere.

 Staging Directory